crodier1/bamazon/README.md

 ![alt text](screen-shot2.png)

-4. Bamazon will tell you the price & if the item you want is in stock and the data base will updatel
+1. Bamazon will tell you the price & if the item you want is in stock.
+Finally, the data base will be updated.

 ![alt text](screen-shot3.png)